sho96/frameGeneration/README.md

 # frameGeneration
-it does the frame generation using opencv's optical flow farneback function. (takes lower fps video as an input and outputs the higher fps video)
+it does the frame generation using opencv's optical flow farneback function. (takes lower fps video as an input and outputs a higher fps video)
 It's pretty computationary heavy to run.